ivangfr/jenkins-dind-postman-newman/README.md

 - Provide the username and password that you created while [configuring Jenkins](#configuring-jenkins)

-- On the main `Jenkins` interface, click `New item` on the menu
+- In the main `Jenkins` interface, click `New item` menu on the left

 - Enter a name, for instance, `rest-api-automation-testing`

-- Select `Freestyle project` and click `OK`
+- Select `Freestyle project` and click `OK` button

-- On the next screen, go to `Build` section.
+- In the next screen, go to `Build` section.
 Click `Add build step` and select `Execute shell`

-- Set to the `Command` field the command below
+- Set the command below to the `Command` field
   ```
-  docker run --rm postman/newman:5.2.3-alpine \
+  docker run --rm postman/newman:5.3.1-alpine \
   run "https://raw.githubusercontent.com/ivangfr/postman-newman-jenkins/master/postman/ReqRes.postman_collection.json" \
   --globals "https://raw.githubusercontent.com/ivangfr/postman-newman-jenkins/master/postman/ReqRes.postman_globals.json" \
   --disable-unicode --color off
   ```

-- Click `Save` at the bottom of the page
+- Click `Save` button

 - Your Jenkins project is created.
 You should see something like